yaoyuannnn/gerritlab/README.md

 ## Merge MRs.

-For merging MRs, you use the same command with a `-m` flag to merge any mergeable MRs created off of the current branch, which takes into account the MR dependency chain.
+For merging MRs, you use the same git command with a `-m` flag to merge any mergeable MRs created off of the current branch, which takes into account the MR dependency chain.